Gulfstream Aerospace

 Media

 The Media screen routes in-cabin entertainment to the passenger's selected seat-back display.
-Sources include On Demand, Satellite TV, HDMI, CabinView exterior cameras, and Kaleidescape.
-Source switching and playback controls sit on a single screen — no physical remote required.
+Sources include On Demand, Satellite TV, HDMI, and Kaleidescape.

 PCU Flight Info